xinix-technology/tshirt-scroll/README.md

 **Available Configuration**

-1. canBeMoved: true // Can the scroll be moved
+1. canBeMoved: true // The scroll can be move
-2. rubber: false // true for rubber effect
+2. rubber: false // Set it true for rubber effect
-2. scrollVertical: true // Make vertical scroll event
+2. scrollVertical: true // Set it true to make vertical scroll event
-2. scrollHorizontal: false // Make horizontal event
+2. scrollHorizontal: false // Set it true to make horizontal event

 **How to use**